cs1302uga/cs1302-ce23/README.md

 1. Print all level 3 employees --  each on one line.

-1. Print the gross income of all employees that have a gross income greater than 200K.
+1. Print the individual gross incomes of all employees that have a gross income greater than 200K -- each on their own line.

 1. Write a static method in the `StreamPractice` class called `getNetIncome` that takes an `Employee` reference as a parameter and returns the net income for an employee.
 An employee’s net income is defined as their gross